 Recognitions and active participation

-• Recipient of the Chevening Scholarship, the UK government's international awards scheme aimed at developing global leaders since 1983.
+• Recipient of the Chevening Scholarship, the UK government's international scholarship scheme aimed at developing global leaders since 1983.

-• Recipient of the Scholarship for Academic Excellence at Universidad Panamericana.
+• Recipient of the Academic Excellence Scholarship from Universidad Panamerican

 Javier Garibay's commitment to the legal community and his passion for sharing knowledge are evident in his extensive involvement in various professional and educational roles: